 South Bank is Brisbane's cultural hub and its drawcards are its amiable markets, collection of shops and contemporary cafes.
 Southbank runs alongside Brisbane's arts precinct including the Queensland Art Gallery, the Queensland Performing Arts Centre (QPAC) and the Queensland Museum.
 A short stroll will have you in Little Stanley Street or Grey Street, which each have their own unique urban mood.
 These two streets are home to chic boutiques with exclusive labels such as Marcs, Baby Doll, Bettina Liano, Indigo, Bijoux Bijoux and Princess Highway from Denim Co.
 The beautiful gardens and lawns of the South Bank Parklands is also worth a visit.
 The Clem Jones Promenade runs parellel to the Brisbane River and all public areas are available 24 hours a day.

-OUTDOOR markets are a specialty in Brisbane and there's usually one nearby wherever you may be in the city.
+OUTDOOR markets are a speciality in Brisbane and there's usually one nearby wherever you may be in the city.
 These range from farmers markets to art and craft markets, food markets and even flea markets for those on a shoestring budget.
 Here's some DriveNow believes are hard to top.

 Rocklea's Sunday Market

 Not only is this hailed by many as Brisbane's biggest weekend market, it is also spruiked as Queensland's best.
 Accommodating 400 stalls featuring quality plants, antiques, trash and treasure, collectables, clothing, DVDs and CDs, home and renovation products, books and games, gardening goods, craft and much more.

 Open every Sunday, Brisbane MarketPlace, Sherwood Road, Rocklea (07 3379 1062)